Shopify/ejson/README.md

 If you work at Shopify and are using this for a work-related project, ask the Ops or Stack teams to generate you an `ejson` key.

 Otherwise, run `ejson keygen`.
-It'll print two blocks in PEM format.
-The first is the private key, which you should save to a file (starting with the BEGIN RSA PRIVATE KEY line and ending with the END RSA PRIVATE KEY line, inclusive).
+It'll print two blocks.
+The first is the private key in PEM format, which you should save to a file (starting with the `BEGIN RSA PRIVATE KEY` line and ending with the `END RSA PRIVATE KEY` line, inclusive).

-Copy the `-----BEGIN CERTIFICATE-----` line into your pastebuffer for now.
+The second block is a blank EJSON file, containing the public key that encrypts to the private key you saved.

 #### 2) Create a `secrets.ejson`:

-    echo '{"a": "b"}' > config/secrets.production.ejson
+Copy the JSON from step 1 and save it as a file ending in `.ejson`.

 Keys in this file will remain in cleartext, while values will all be encrypted.
 It can be arbitrarily nested.
 All json types are supported, and only strings